Background pattern

 • general anesthesia

-Taking Aricept Flas with food, drinks and alcohol
+Taking Aricept Flas with food, drinks, and alcohol

 Place the tablet on the tongue and let it dissolve.
 Swallow with or without water.

-Pregnancy, breastfeeding and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-3. How to Take Aricept Flas
+3. How to take Aricept Flas

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor.
+If you are unsure, consult your doctor or pharmacist again.

 Aricept Flas is administered orally.
-The tablet should be placed on the tongue and allowed to dissolve before swallowing it with or without water.
+The tablet should be placed on the tongue and allowed to dissolve before swallowing with or without water.

 Use in children